StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

 Write your signature
 ~~~~~~~~~~~~~~~~~~~~

-We higly recommend using a text editor supported by the :ref:`Suricata Language Server <suricata-ls>` for the editing.
+We highly recommend using a text editor supported by the :ref:`Suricata Language Server <suricata-ls>` for the editing.
 Using the editor with the Suricata Language Server extension allows you to easily identify errors and take advantage of auto-completion.
 During the writing phase, this is easier to have a file
 containing a single signature.